Aima Baig: Personal life

-In 2017, Aima Baig's mother lost to cancer after battling for six years.
-Due to this, she has dedicated her life to cancer patients and actively participated in charity events for Shaukat Khanum Memorial Cancer Hospital and Research Centre.
-She had also performed the cover of "Summer Wine" with the journalist Mubasher Lucman in August 2015.
+In 2017, Aima Baig's mother died from cancer after being afflicted for six years.
+Her disease inspired Baig's participation in the fundraising for Shaukat Khanum Memorial Cancer Hospital and Research Centre.
+She had also performed the cover of "Summer Wine" with Mubasher Lucman at a charity event in August 2015.

 In March 2021, she announced her engagement to Shahbaz Shigri; they had been dating since they met while filming Parey Hut Love.
-However, in September 2022, she confirmed that the couple had broken up, though they stayed friends.
-Their breakup became a social media controversy, and she had cut off interaction to cure her depression.
-In September 2024, she began dating Zain Ahmad, founder of the fashion brand Rastah, and they married in August 2025.
+However, in September 2022, she confirmed that the couple had broken up, though that they stayed friends.
+In September 2024, she began sharing pictures with Zain Ahmad, founder of the fashion brand Rastah, (Note: Claims and information extracted from 24 Digital, Samaa TV, ProPakistani, and Hum News.) and they married in August 2025.
+She announced her intention to launch a MeToo movement in Pakistan in 2024.

-In 2021, she revealed that she had struggled with her weight, but had lost much of it after suffering from dengue fever in her teenage years.
-By 2022, Aima Baig had 19 tattoos.
-In 2023, she revealed she has a history of rheumatoid arthritis, and cannot move her right hand's middle finger since 2019.